faq: frequently asked questions

 To become eligible for PFL, an employee scheduled to work 20 hours or more per week will have to work for 26 consecutive weeks.
 If an employee’s regular employment schedule is less than 20 hours per week, the employee will have to work for 175 days.

-If you are not paid weekly, the payroll contribution will be 0.373% of your gross wages for the pay period.
+- If you are not paid weekly, the 0.388% contribution applies to your gross wages for each pay period.

 The maximum contribution rate will be established each year in September for the following calendar year.